-The road layout and design supports:

-- safe and efficient emergency services access to all lots; and manoeuvring within the subdivision; - availability and maintenance of access routes for the b. purpose of safe evacuation.

-Reconfiguring a lot provides a road layout which:

-- includes a perimeter road that separates the new lots from hazardous vegetation on adjacent lots incorporating by: - a cleared width of 20m; - ii. road gradients not exceeding 12.5%; - iii. pavement and surface treatment capable of being used by emergency vehicles. - Or if the above is not practicable, a fire maintenance trail separates the Lots from hazardous vegetation on adjacent lots incorporating: - i. a cleared width of 6m; - a formed width and erosion control ii. devices to the standards specified in Planning scheme policy - Integrated design; - iii. a turning circle or turnaround area at the end of the trail to allow fire fighting vehicles to manoeuvre; - passing bays and turning/reversing iv. bays every 200m; - -an access easement that is granted in favour of the Council and the Queensland Fire and Rescue Service or located on public land. - C. excludes cul-de-sacs, except where a perimeter road with a cleared width of 20m isolates the lots from hazardous vegetation on adjacent lots; and - d. excludes dead-end roads.
+PO10 E10 The road layout and design supports: a. safe and efficient emergency services access to all lots; and manoeuvring within the subdivision; Reconfiguring a lot provides a road layout which: a. includes a perimeter road that separates the new lots from hazardous vegetation on adjacent lots incorporating by: availability and maintenance of access routes for the purpose of safe evacuation. i. a cleared width of 20m; ii. road gradients not exceeding 12.5%; iii. pavement and surface treatment capable of being used by emergency vehicles. b.
+Or if the above is not practicable, a fire maintenance trail separates the Lots from hazardous vegetation on adjacent lots incorporating: i. a cleared width of 6m; a formed width and erosion control devices to the standards specified in Planning scheme policy - Integrated design; iii. a turning circle or turnaround area at the end of the trail to allow fire fighting vehicles to manoeuvre; iv. passing bays and turning/reversing bays every 200m; van access easement that is granted in favour of the Council and the Queensland Fire and Rescue Service or located on public land. c. excludes cul-de-sacs, except where a perimeter road with a cleared width of 20m isolates the lots from hazardous vegetation on adjacent lots; and d. excludes dead-end roads.
+Environmental areas (refer Overlay map - Environmental a criteria apply) areas to determine if the following assessment Note - The identification of a development footprint will assist in demonstratin ng compliance with the following performance criteria.
+Editors' Note - The accuracy of overlay mapping can be challenged through the development application process (code assessable development) or by way of a planning scheme amendment.
+See Council's website for details.